After School Time Period (Since 2013)

-Naturally Active for Life Victoria County (Est. 2011) Proud to Participate in the Cape Breton Region After the Bell After School Time Period Partnership Meeting August 29, 2017 in Inverness as we prepare for 2017-18.
+Naturally Active for Life Victoria County (Est. 2011) is Proud to Participate in the Cape Breton Region After the Bell After School Time Period Partnership Meeting August 29, 2017 in Inverness as we prepared for the 2017-18 season.

 Thank You to all Partners for their Participation & Contribution.
 Victoria County “GO” (Get Outside – in Nature) has been benefiting residents Since 2013!